PSNI Assessment Centre & Initial Selection Test Guide

 This is a typical online application.

-I’m sure you’re capable of filling in your application form, so let’s press on and look at the PSNI Initial Selection Test (IST).
+We’re sure you’re capable of filling in your application form, so let’s press on and look at the Police Service of the Northern Ireland Initial Selection Test (IST).
+To learn more about the PSNI recruitment process, click on the button given below.

 PSNI Initial Selection Test (IST)